 You will need to remove one bolt, spin the shaft, remove one bolt, spin the shaft, repeat.

 The connection at the differential end required some work with my 2.5 pound sledge hammer to get the two parts to separate.
 There isn’t a lot of ‘swinging room’ and the joint is very near the diff, so be careful and patient.
-Many years and a little bit of rust is all it takes.
+Many years and a little bit of rust is all it takes to make this task difficult.

 Here are the three components after U-Joint removal.
 The yellow paint stripes tell me that somewhere along the line, these may have been junk-yard finds.